PigeonMessenger/PigeonMessenger.github.io/README.md

-# PigeonMessenger.github.io
-A mailing service done as a coding project.
-Going to change the name later.
+# whatever the name is now